 Firstly, I can never say no to a good travel offer, ever!

 An offer floated in to my inbox from British Airways way back in 2016.
 BA were running an improved Avios air mile redemption offer so I had to jump on flights to Dubai.
-Usually people go to Dubai just en route to somewhere else and I booked flights for a week… I’ll be honest, I thought it was maybe a little too long.
+Usually people go to Dubai, in the United Arab Emirates, just en route to somewhere else and I booked flights for a week… I’ll be honest, I thought it was maybe a little too long.
 Were there enough must do things in Dubai?
 Did Dubai change my mind?

 Yes!
 Wow, what a place!